vishalbhojane/my-notes/theory/javascript/advanced/Memoization.md

-caching the results of expensive function calls and returning them when the same inputs are used again is a technique for speeding up applications
+Caching the results of expensive function calls and returning them when the same inputs are used again Technique for speeding up applications

 Normal Function